yassinhc/yassin-hc/_pages/cv.md

 Work experience
 ======
-* Summer 2021: Full stack developper internship
+* Summer 2021: Full stack developer internship
   * ETIXWAY
   * Duties included: creating an application to supervise the salaries in their training
   * Supervisor: Mlle.
 Kenza Dekik